chattylabs/android-sdk-notifications-parser/README.md

 The **Notifications Parser Component SDK** contains built-in model algorithms that parse and extract the principal information from several instant messages apps and other installed apps.

-It aims to deliver a reliable solution easy to integrate in a project, that measures and takes care of aspects like the order of the incoming notifications, avoiding duplicated items, handling any required permission, reducing battery consumption processes, and providing a simplified API interface among others.
+It aims to deliver a reliable solution easy to integrate in a project, that measures and takes care of aspects like the order of the incoming chattylabs.notifications, avoiding duplicated items, handling any required permission, reducing battery consumption processes, and providing a simplified API interface among others.

 The current built-in models are: